 TOP 44% = After tax

-Asset Allocation: Use this link for your individual fund allocations.
+Asset Allocation: Use this link to help you decide your stock/bond allocation.

 Fund Placement For Maximum Tax-Efficiency: Place Total Bond Market in tax-advantaged account(s).
 If full, use a tax-exempt bond fund in a taxable account.
 Place Total Stock Market and Total International Stock Market in either a tax-advantaged account or a taxable account.